Estimates for the Weyl coefficient of a two-dimensional canonical system: Relation to previous work

 The generalised inverse $\tildmsm^-$ of $\tildmsm$ is defined on $[0,\infty)$ (it is even defined on $[0,\infty]$ if $L<\infty$) and absolutely continuous; see Appendix~\ref{Y108} for the definition of the generalised inverse.
 A trace-normed Hamiltonian $H$ on $[0,\infty)$ that satisfies \eqref{Y153} is then given by

 see \cite[\S4]{kaltenbaeck.winkler.woracek:bimmel} and \cite[\S5]{eckhardt.kostenko.teschl:2018}.

 Using this diagonal Hamiltonian we can now prove the following characterisation of the asymptotic behaviour of the spectral measure in the sense of an integrability condition.
 This essentially reproves the main theorem in \cite{kac:1982} by I.\,S.~Kac for the case when no potential is present.
 The theorem in \cite{kac:1982} is stated only for regular strings although it is stated that it can be carried over to singular strings.
+In order to apply the results from \S\ref{Y43}, we have to assume that the corresponding Hamiltonian $H$ does not start with an indivisible interval of type $0$ or $\frac\pi2$, which, by \thref{Y117}\,(i), is equivalent to the fact that $\ms m(0+)=0$ and $\ms m(x)>0$ for $x\in(0,L)$.

 \begin{corollary}\thlab{Y28} Let $\String Lm$ be a Krein string such that $\ms m(0+)=0$ and $\ms m(x)>0$ for every $x\in(0,L)$.
 Further, let $\muS$ the principal spectral measure of the string as in \eqref{Y154}, set $\vec\muS(r)\DE\muS([0,r))$, $r>0$, and let $\ms g$ be a continuous, non-decreasing, regularly varying function.
 Then